Are your ears ringing? It can be quite a miserable symptom for some people.

-The first part of the response stated if the patient is suicidal as a result of the persistent ringing in the ears, then emergency psychiatric care is required.
+The first part of the response stated if the patient is suicidal as a result of the ears ringing persistently, then emergency psychiatric care is required.
 I was already aware of that as I have tragically come across that situation a few times and I have historically made referrals for emergency psychiatric care.

-However, at a recent community meeting of the San Diego Fall Prevention Task Force, I was fortunate to hear an educational talk presented by Walter Kelly, Owner of The Hearing Experiences.
-In his talk, Walter discussed different causes of ringing in the ears and options for treatment.
+However, at a recent community meeting of the San Diego Fall Prevention Task Force, I was fortunate to hear an educational talk presented by a hearing aide specialist.
+In his talk, he discussed different causes of ringing in the ears and options for treatment.

 I learned of a new technology in hearing aides, called “Tinnitus Therapy,” which has been developed to match and digitally cancel out the ringing that the patient hears in their ears.

 Although I have not yet had a patient to refer for these new hearing aides, I plan to make that referral for anyone I encounter who is complaining of ringing in the ears.

 I believe this important information may benefit anyone who is suffering with ringing in their ears.
 Although I don’t personally have a lot to offer my patients for ringing in the ears, I am always pleased to make referrals to competent providers who offer services that benefit my patient population.